dutok/minero-go/README.md

 Just Go, also Git (encouraged) if you want to use `go get`.

 More specifically aimed for: `go version go1.0.3`.

 You can check your Go version typing `go version` on the terminal.
 If it outputs an error you don't have Go installed.

 Go to [Go's install page](http://golang.org/doc/install) **Download the Go tools** section and follow the instructions.

+**NOTE:** It should work with newer versions of Go, go1.1.1 right now.

 Features
 ========